Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 • IGroupService

-Suppose a platform feature is installed on an Optimizely Content Management System (CMS) site with the feature's site integration package.
-In that case, you can get an instance of a service from the inversion of control (IoC) container.
+For Optimizely Content Management System (CMS) sites with the feature's site integration package installed, you can get an instance of a service from the inversion of control (IoC) container.

 Example